-(Lock): Press to lock all doors and the tailgate.
+ress to lock all doors.

 If enabled through the Driver Information Center (DIC), the turn signal lamps flash once to indicate locking has occurred.
-If enabled through the DIC, the horn chirps
+If enabled through the DIC, the horn chirps when $\widehat{\mathbf{n}}$ is pressed again within three seconds.
+See Vehicle Personalization \Leftrightarrow 155.